 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.

-A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goa I, metrics, target outcomes , or actions for the coming year that resulted d from reflections on prior practice.